-Your child’s homework book will be sent home for the first time next week, on Friday 18th September.
+Your child’s homework book will be sent home for the first time next week, on Friday 10th September.

-All homework will be set on a Friday and needs to be completed and handed in by the following Tuesday (if children complete these activities earlier they are welcome to hand their books in earlier, and will receive extra house points if said work is completed to a high standard!)
+All homework will be set on a Friday and needs to be completed and handed in by the following Wednesday (if children complete these activities earlier they are welcome to hand their books in earlier, and will receive extra house points if said work is completed to a high standard!)

 A piece of poetry homework will be set at the beginning of each half term for the children to practise and recite at the end of the half term.
-This Friday, 11th September, the first poem by our class poet will be uploaded to the website for children to learn.
+This Friday, 3rd September, the first poem by our class poet will be uploaded to the website for children to learn.

 If you encounter technical difficulties in accessing any of our online content (or would like a paper copy of any piece of homework), please don’t hesitate to contact us.